Telanx/bs/README.md

 change config file in /ThinkPHP/Conf/convention.php,the databse,database password and so on

 ###Windows
-I don't know how to deploy in IIS
+I don't know how to deploy in IIS,but WAMP is ok

 ##Left Problems
 ###管理员